hapax/hapax.github.io/research.md

 But as we twiddle knobs in the correspondence, we end up getting new and surprising insights into *classical* gravity.
-And because it's easier to do calculations in classical gravity than quantum mechanics, we use AdS/CFT to secretly do our quantum mechanics homework!
+And because it's easier to do calculations in classical gravity than quantum mechanics, we can use AdS/CFT to sneakily do our quantum homework!

 AdS/CFT is still far from understood, and with many mysterious and exciting frontiers.